wilsonality/f25-team2/doc/spartanslistSRS.md

 ### 2.3 User Characteristics
 Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only to certain user classes.
 Distinguish the most important user classes for this product from those who are less important to satisfy.

+Spartan's List expects some technical prowess from our users.
+We expect all users to have familiarity with only a web-browser and common social media platforms, such as Facebook, Reddit, and X (formerly known as Twitter).

+The product is accessible to those who have never used e-commerce sites.
+Shoppers are not expected to be familiar with setting up digital offers

 ### 2.4 Assumptions and Dependencies
 List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
 These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
 The project could be affected if these assumptions are incorrect, are not shared, or change.
 Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).